 At WAY, our students engage in project-based courses that are aligned to national and state standards.
 The WAY curriculum includes core and elective courses in math, science, english language arts, social studies, and other subjects.
 Each WAY school sets their graduation requirements and available courses.

-Our curriculum is designed on an online platform, HERO, which delivers the curriculum, grading, and collaboration space.
+Our curriculum is designed on an online platform, Centric, which delivers the curriculum, grading, and collaboration space.

 Projects are designed by certified teachers, using a project-based learning approach.
 Teachers, students, and community members work together on the project to include real-world audiences, 21st century skills, collaboration, and other key skills.

 In this project, students compare 3 different cell phone plans and determine which one is the best for themselves and community members.

 In the process, students learn about functions and how to represent them verbally, graphically, algebraically, and in tables.

 Dream An Invention

 In this project, students identify a problem in the world that they would like to fix.
 Students create a solution to this problem by using the design thinking process to build an invention.